 - Only if extenuating circumstances can be documented there may be an exception to be considered by the underwriter

-- If extenuating circumstances is considered by underwriters, it measured from the dismissal date of bankruptcy action along with an approve eligible only to meet the master contracts that we can sell too
+- If extenuating circumstances are considered by underwriters, it measured from the dismissal date of bankruptcy action along with an approve eligible only to meet the master contracts that we can sell too

-Special Thanks to Karen Cordes, Senior Vice President and Underwriting Director at Loan Cabin Inc. to be the contributing editor on this blog on Bankruptcy Dismissal Versus Discharge Mortgage Guidelines and Alex Carlucci, Senior Mortgage Banker at Loan Cabin for convincing Karen Cordes take time out of her busy schedule.
+Special Thanks to Kathleen Steffek, Senior Vice President and Underwriting Director at GCA Mortgage Group to be the contributing editor on this blog on Bankruptcy Dismissal Versus Discharge Mortgage Guidelines, and Jammi Cash, Senior Mortgage Banker at Gustan Cho Associates for working with Kathleen Steffek to take time out of her busy schedule.